Red Beard (nuclear weapon): Design

-Service in United Kingdom and Singapore
+RAF service in United Kingdom and Singapore

 Royal Air Force stocks of Red Beard for the Canberra and V-bomber forces totalled 110.
 Of these, forty-eight were deployed in Cyprus to meet the UK's commitments to Central Treaty Organization (CENTO), forty-eight were deployed in Singapore at RAF Tengah to meet commitments to Southeast Asia Treaty Organization (SEATO), and the remainder were located in the United Kingdom.
-Royal Navy stocks are believed, from archived declassified documents, to total thirty-five weapons, to be shared between five aircraft carriers, and shore-based supply and overhaul infrastructure.
-The carriers were thought (from similar sources) to each have an air-conditioned storage capacity for five Red Beard weapons.

 Before the Red Beard codename was issued in 1952, it was frequently referred to in official documents as the 'Javelin Bomb', because it was originally conceived as a weapon for the 'thin-wing Javelin bomber', a projected derivative of the (thick wing) Gloster Javelin all-weather fighter.
 The designation 'target marker bomb' was a euphemism used to disguise the nature of the bomb, so that its dimensions and weights etc. could be circulated to aircraft and aircraft equipment designers, without compromising security.

 It was replaced by the WE.177 in the early 1970s.

+Royal Navy

+The Royal Navy had thirty-four Red Beard weapons, to be shared between Britain's five fixed-wing aircraft carriers (the strike carriers).
+No more than two strike carriers carried the weapon operationally at any one time.
+In 1962 the Navy calculated the numbers of WE.177 it would require in the 1970s as: 62 to replace Red Beard in the maritime strike role, and 75 as nuclear depth charges.

+When HMS Victorious completed her reconstruction in 1958, she had "specially-equipped air-conditioned bomb rooms" designed for carrying nuclear weapons.
+She was the first British carrier so fitted.
+A strike carrier typically carried five Red Beards, starting with the Victorious, perhaps as early as 1959.

+When carried by Royal Navy Scimitars, the weapon was mounted on an under-wing pylon, and there were concerns that the 28 in weapon could strike the deck during an arrested landing, so when in 1961 clearance was given for Scimitars to be launched from carriers with Red Beard, deck-landing with the armed weapon was forbidden, and diversion to a land base was mandatory.
+When the Buccaneer replaced Scimitar in the strike role, the Buccaneer carried Red Beard in its "rotating bomb bay out of harm's way" so deck landings were possible.
+All Sea Vixens could be fitted for Red Beard, as a backup to Scimitar and Buccaneer; though the Sea Vixen never deployed in the nuclear strike role.
+Clearance for all five strike carriers to launch Scimitar, Sea Vixen and Buccaneer with armed Mark 2 Red Beard had been given by 1963.
+On a Scimitar or a Vixen, the aircraft carried a single bomb under one wing, and balanced the weight of the bomb with a 200 impgal under the other wing.
+When full of fuel, the drop tank weighed about the same as the weapon.
+In an attack, the empty drop tank would have been released at the same time as the weapon.